 This type of loan is considered a short-term loan, so it wouldn’t typically be used to invest in the business with new equipment or expansion.
 If you’re looking to invest in your company, you might consider a long-term small business loan.

 As a business owner, you don’t want to spend any more money than you absolutely need to in fees for a small business merchant cash advance or any type of loan.
 So how do you avoid or lower these fees?

 One of the best ways to lower your fees is to get a lower interest rate.
 You can do this by maintaining a good credit score and healthy business.
-Your interest rate is based on how secure the lender feels in loaning you money and know they’re going to get it back on schedule.
+Your interest rate is based on how secure the lender feels in loaning you money and knowing they’re going to get it back on schedule.
 If you have a low credit score, you can use a merchant cash advance to begin raising that rating.

-Another way to avoid or lower merchant cash advance fees is to shop various lenders.
+Another way to avoid or lower merchant cash advance fees is to shop with various lenders.
 Lenders are competing for business just like any other company, and some may offer a discount or lower interest rate when you choose to borrow from them.

-You can also save money on fees by only borrowing the money you need and know you can repay.
+You can also save money on fees by only borrowing the money you need and knowing you can repay.
 It may be tempting to borrow extra funds, but you’ll pay fees on that additional cash.